bdt105/modules/databaseapi/README.md

 #### Methods ####
 Constructor
-ApiTable(app: any, connexion: Connexion, requiresToken: boolean = false)
+- ApiTable(app: any, connexion: Connexion, requiresToken: boolean = false)

-For connexion object see https://github.com/bdt105/modules/tree/master/connexion
+For connexion object see https://github.com/bdt105/modules/tree/master/connexion.

-Creates all post api entry points assign(tableName: string, idFieldName: string = null, fields: any = null)
+Creates all post api entry points:
+- assign(tableName: string, idFieldName: string = null, fields: any = null)

 For each entry don't forget in your post body the "token" if you've set requiresToken to true.
+See https://github.com/bdt105/modules/tree/master/connexion for more details.

 - POST /tableNames (with "s" at the end of the tble name) Lists all elements of the table.